 How much does this hobby cost?

 We are a non-profit organization and support ourselves through dues and fundraising.
 Our funds pay for such items as our membership dues to Harmony, Inc. and for other expenses associated with our hobby, such as rental of rehearsal space, director payment, coaches, legal purchase of music and learning materials, costumes, etc. With the membership application, prospective members are required to pay an initial, non-refundable fee of $100 ($75 for women 25 and under) to be applied toward the first four months of dues.
 These fees will be returned should membership not be accepted.
 New members will also need to purchase black Palazzo dress pants (about $50) and approved black stage shoes (about $30).
 Support for new members is important, but it can be costly both in terms of time and money.
-New members demonstrate their commitment to the group by paying for three months of membership dues and contributing to costume fees up-front.
+New members demonstrate their commitment to the group by paying for four months of membership dues.
 Our dues are $25 per month ($300 annually) for adult members, and $18.75 per month ($225 annually) for youth members (those women who are 25 or younger).
 Dues must be current for members to be considered active and able to participate in performances.

-Payments for costumes, which are owned by the chapter and must be properly cared for, are the joint responsibility of the chapter and members.
-In addition to the initial costume fee, other costume purchases that should be made following acceptance as a member are: a chapter shirt (estimated at $50) and approved stage shoes.
-Additional costume fees could be required later, typically following a vote by membership to acquire a new costume and specifying payment responsibility.
+As new costumes are acquired, costume fees will be determined through a chapter vote.
 The costume committee can support new members in identifying and/or providing costumes and stage makeup.
 The costume committee notifies chapter members prior to each performance with the details of costume requirements.
 Having a uniform or consistent look complements our vocal sound and is a part of each singing performance.
 Members are responsible to keep these chapter-owned costumes in good condition.

 The costs associated with other annual events can vary.
 Typical annual events with estimated costs are: